Which city is cheaper, Porto or Lisbon?

 Lisbon makes for a fun place to visit for a couple.
 With it's colorful buildings and dramatic hills, this city offers a truly romantic setting for couples.

-Porto is a great city if you're traveling as a couple.
+Couples visit Porto frequently as it offers plenty of romantic activities.
 You can visit the palaces, enjoy shopping, or dine in a nice Portuguese restaurant.
 The area is also famous for its wine, so the city has plenty for couples to do on a romantic getaway.

 Lisbon and Porto are both good destinations for backpackers.

-Lisbon is a very popular city to visit for backpackers.
+A large number of backpackers visit Lisbon, as it is a very popular city for budget travelers.
 Hostels are abundant, and you'll have no trouble finding other backpackers to hang out with.
 Many hostels even organize activities and group meals for travelers.

-Many backpackers frequent Porto.
+Porto is a mecca for backpackers and budget travelers.
 By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.

 Both Lisbon and Porto are popular destinations for students.